Daniel Webster (Florida politician): 2012

 Due to redistricting, Webster ran for reelection in the 10th district.
 Webster defeated Val Demings, the former Chief of Police of the Orlando Police Department, 52% to 48%.

 2014

-Webster faced former Navy Chief Petty Officer Mike McKenna, a Walt Disney World security officer.
-McKenna had a very limited budget and ran a door-to-door campaign.
+Webster faced former Navy chief petty officer Mike McKenna, a Walt Disney World security officer.
+McKenna had a minimal budget and ran a door-to-door campaign.
 Webster was reelected, 62% to 38%.

 2016

-Due to a series of court-ordered re-drawings that made the 10th substantially more Democratic, Webster announced he would instead run in the 11th district.
+Due to a series of court-ordered re-drawings that made the 10th substantially more Democratic, Webster announced he would run in the 11th district instead.
 The district's incumbent, fellow Republican Rich Nugent, was retiring.
-Webster had previously represented much of the redrawn 11th's eastern portion, around Ocala and The Villages.
-He opted to maintain his residence in Winter Garden, within the borders of the 10th; members of Congress are required only to live in the state they wish to represent.
+Webster had previously represented much of the redrawn 11th's eastern portion, around Ocala and the Villages.
+He opted to maintain his residence in Clermont, within the borders of the 10th; members of Congress are required only to live in the state they wish to represent.
 Webster won the Republican primary 60%–40% over Justin Grabelle.
 He defeated Democratic nominee Dave Koller, 65%–32%.